Sparsh261/Solar-System/solar_system/README.md

+# Solar-System

-This is a 3-D model of solar system.
+# This is a 3-D model of solar system.
-All planets including their orbits and sun is there.
+# All planets including their orbits and sun is there.

-To run, go to /solar_system
+# To run, go to /solar_system

-run in terminal
+# run in terminal
-    npm start
+#    npm start
-        or
+#        or
-    npm run dev
+#    npm run dev